compuphase/Make-plus/README.md

 Although you can create a definition for `$(.space)` in a makefile, it is a bit of a kludge.
 Therefore, a macro for a space character is now predefined.

 ## "Built-in" rules and macros have moved to a configuration file
 The built-in pattern rules, suffix rules and variable/macro definition are stored in a configuration file.
 The file is called `make.conf` (or `make.cfg` in DOS).
-It is located in the `/etc` directory for Unix-like operating systems, and in the same directory that the `make` executbale is in under Microsoft Windows and DOS.
+It is located in the `/etc` directory for Unix-like operating systems, and in the same directory that the `make` executable is in under Microsoft Windows and DOS.

 The configuration file uses a subset of the syntax for makefiles.
 Essentially, it supports definitions of pattern rules, suffix rules and macros that are set with the `=` or `:=` operator.